garyhurtz/cmp_kitty/README.md

 Kitty completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).

-This extension pulls text from your Kitty windows and makes it available as a completion source.
+This extension pulls text from your Kitty windows and makes it available in your completions.

 ## Motivation / Use case